-Established as a Center in 2016, the Sunnybrook Health Sciences Centre is conducting research for focused ultrasound in neurology, neurosurgery, urology, orthopedics, gynecology, radiation oncology, and biomedical engineering and have studies planned in the near future for Alzheimer’s, obsessive-compulsive disorder, depression, Parkinson’s disease, ALS, breast cancer brain metastases, and others.
-Read the site profile from November 2016 >
+Established as a Center of Excellence in 2016, the Sunnybrook Health Sciences Centre is conducting research for focused ultrasound in neurology, neurosurgery, urology, orthopedics, gynecology, radiation oncology, and biomedical engineering.
+The Center also has studies underway for Alzheimer’s disease, obsessive-compulsive disorder, depression, Parkinson’s disease, ALS, breast cancer brain metastases, and others.
+Read the site profile from November 2016.

 INSERM – LabTAU | Lyon, France

-In February 2017, INSERM Unit 1032, the Laboratory of Therapeutic Applications of Ultrasound (LabTAU) at the French National Institute for Health and Medical Research (INSERM) was named a Center of Excellence.
-LabTAU conducts significant translational and clinical research with a multi-disciplinary, highly qualified, and complementary team of physicians and scientists.
-Co-led by Cyril Lafon, PhD, and Professor Michel Rivoire, MD, PhD, the Center of Excellence has special expertise in commercializing technology and creating strategic interfaces between engineering and medicine.
-Read the site profile from February 2017 >
+In February 2017, INSERM Unit 1032, the Laboratory of Therapeutic Applications of Ultrasound (LabTAU) at the French National Institute for Health and Medical Research (INSERM) was named a Focused Ultrasound Center of Excellence.
+LabTAU conducts significant translational and clinical research with a multidisciplinary, highly qualified, and complementary team of physicians and scientists.
+The Center has special expertise in commercializing technology and creating strategic interfaces between engineering and medicine.
+Read the site profile from February 2017.

 Physics for Medicine Paris | Paris, France

 In December 2019, Physics for Medicine Paris became the third Center of Excellence in Europe.
-Led by Director Mickael Tanter, PhD, the site focuses on accelerating the development of new ultrasound-based technologies and plans to foster the translation of their innovative technologies to the clinics with an emphasis on treating cardiovascular diseases and neurological disorders.
-Physics for Medicine Paris will be a technological hub to develop new modalities for ultrasonic guidance, monitoring, and treatment to collaborate with clinicians in Paris and a growing number of companies to improve existing clinical devices.
-The team also plays a pivotal role in educating young researchers, with the training of many PhD students and the organization of a biennial International Winter School on Therapeutic Ultrasound.
-The Center of Excellence's Scientific Director is Jean-François Aubry, PhD, a previous Focused Ultrasound Foundation fellow.
+The site focuses on accelerating the development of ultrasound-based technologies and translating these innovative technologies to the clinic, with an emphasis on cardiovascular and neurological disorders.
+Physics for Medicine Paris is a technological hub for new modalities of ultrasound guidance, monitoring, and treatment.
+The team also plays a pivotal role in educating young researchers with the training of many PhD students.
+Read the site profile from December 2019.